 Depression is treatable—and can even be curable—but it’s not going to get better if you don’t take action.

 When you are ready to seek help, know it may be challenging at times.
 Try to be patient with the process.
-“Think of it this way—if your child broke his arm, you’d take him to the doctor and probably follow up with physical therapy.
-The physical therapist would teach you and him strategies for treating the injury at home to make a full recovery.
+“Think of it this way—if your child broke their arm, you’d take them to the doctor and probably follow up with physical therapy.
+The physical therapist would teach you and your child strategies for treating the injury at home to make a full recovery.
 This is what working with a mental health professional does for the mind,” says Hill.